 Active Listening & Observation Communication

-Listening is just as important as talking.
-Active listening means paying attention.
-Focus on what the other person is saying.
-Don't just wait for your turn to speak.
-Also, watch their body language.
+Listening is just as essential as talking.
+Active listening means paying attention and focusing on what the other person is saying.
+Don't just wait for your turn to speak; watch their body language.
 What are they saying?
 Are they happy, sad, or confused?
-Use these clues to tailor your response.
-To become a better listener, try this.
-Summarize what the other person said before you reply.
-This shows you were paying attention.
+You can use these clues to tailor your response.
+To become a better listener, summarize what the other person said before you reply to show you were paying attention.
 Creative thinking is all about developing innovative solutions to problems.
 Creative thinkers brainstorm not only a large number of ideas but also a variety and range of them.
 Once they've brainstormed their ideas, creative thinkers will experiment with them.

 Don't stick to just one way of communicating.
 Try different things.
 Write a poem.
 Create a short video.
 Learn to play an instrument.
 Each medium can teach you something new about communication.
 For instance, visual arts can help you think about design, and music can teach you about rhythm and tone.
 Try new things to expand your creative abilities.